-Republican Voters Embrace Trump-Style Candidates
+Republican voters embrace Trump-style candidates

-Republican voters lashed out against traditional party leaders Tuesday, ousting Rep. Mark Sanford of South Carolina and nominating a conservative firebrand for Senate in Virginia, the latest illustration that fealty to President Donald Trump and his hard-line politics is paramount on the right.
+Republican voters lashed out against traditional party leaders Tuesday, blocking Rep. Mark Sanford of South Carolina from claiming the party’s nomination and selecting a conservative firebrand for Senate in Virginia, the latest illustration that fealty to President Donald Trump and his hard-line politics is paramount on the right.

+With nearly all votes counted, Arrington led Sanford but it was unclear whether she would secure the majority needed to avoid a runoff election.

-In Virginia, Republicans dismissed the concerns of mainstream party leaders to nominate Corey Stewart, a local official who has made his name attacking unauthorized immigrants and embracing emblems of the Confederacy, the AP reported.
+In Virginia, Republicans dismissed the concerns of mainstream party leaders to nominate Corey Stewart, a local official who has made his name attacking unauthorized immigrants and embracing emblems of the Confederacy, The Associated Press reported.
 He will challenge Sen. Tim Kaine, the former Democratic vice-presidential candidate.

 Party leaders fear that Stewart, a fervent Trump supporter who has mimicked his slashing style, could drag down other Republicans in a state that is key to control of the House.